p-mckenzie/p-mckenzie.github.io/_posts/2018-10-1-ingredient-analysis.md

 A great bonus was building a linear program in Python for the first time (thanks to [PuLP](https://pythonhosted.org/PuLP/)).

-Areas to expand this project include adding support for "core" tokens that are bigrams or larger - i.e. treating `bell pepper` as a potential token it its own right.
+Areas to expand this project include adding support for "core" tokens that are bigrams or larger - i.e. treating `bell pepper` as a potential token in its own right.
 However, I have sunk enough time into this project and achieved sufficient results to walk away happy, though I would be fascinated to see someone else's attempt to expand what I did, and may re-think my decision to walk away later.